sundararajan-rajendr/SONiC/doc/aaa/RBAC_Phase2.md

     * *tenant* : The tenant for which the resource partitioning is being done.
 This is a string.
     * *instances* : The instances of the *resource* allocated to this *tenant*.
 This is a list of instances.
   The TenantTable is keyed on <***resource, tenant***>

+### 3.2.2 APP DB
+N/A

+### 3.2.3 STATE DB
+N/A

+### 3.2.4 ASIC DB
+N/A

+### 3.2.5 COUNTER DB
+N/A

+### 3.2.6 USER DB
+This was described in the initial document for Phase 1, but the corresponding tables have been moved to CONFIG DB.
+This is therefore, no longer used.

 ## 3.3 Switch State Service Design
 ### 3.3.1 Orchestration Agent